JamieJenksed/JamieJenksed/README.md

 # 👋 Hello Hello! 👋

 ## Welcome to my Github profile 🎉
-*stay a while ☕ I love having you here*
+*☕ stay a while  I love having you here ☕*

 My name is Jamie Jenks
-I'm a web development professional gone software developer,
+I'm a web developer (front-end, back-end, full stack ...
+I love it all)
 I'm happily married to my loving husband, and
 I'm very passionate about music and musical theatre 🎼